Nick Cordero Finished A Stem Cell Treatment Two Days After His Wife Wrote About Saying Goodbye

 As The Inquisitr reported, Cordero is currently in the intensive care unit at Cedars-Sinai hospital battling complications from coronavirus.
 The actor has been in the hospital for the past two months, and his wife has been sharing frequent updates on Instagram.

 “We have started stem cell treatment for Nick, and that just finished.
-We decided on this a couple of days ago, and the hospital got it moving,” Amanda said in her story.
+We decided on this a couple of days ago, and the hospital got it moving,” Kloots said in her story.

 The fitness instructor was hopeful but pragmatic at the progress as she acknowledged “that there are absolutely no guarantees” that the treatment would be a success.
 The therapy came through a company called Capricor, and the actress hoped that the stem cells helped her husband even “one percent” and longed for it to bridge them “to the next level of healing for him.”

-The stem cell treatment was administered to Nick to “repair” and “strengthen” the actor’s lungs.
+The stem cell treatment was administered to Cordero to “repair” and “strengthen” the actor’s lungs.
 The new approach came just two days after Kloots posted on Instagram that she’s “been told a couple times that he won’t make it.”

 View this post on Instagram